 (a) it is a “taxable dealer” for the purpose of Article 38 of the EU Council Directive 2006/112/EC; and

-(b) its place of establishment for VAT purposes to which the supply of Natural Gas delivered under each Individual Contract is made is [insert jurisdiction] and its VAT Registration Number is: [insert details]
+(b) its place of establishment for VAT purposes to which the supply of Natural Gas delivered under each Individual Contract is made is Switzerland and its VAT Registration Number is: CHE-116.300.543

 Each Party undertakes to inform the other Party within fifteen (15) calendar days if the representations given under this §14.10 have failed or ceased to be true and accurate at any time after the Effective Date.
 In the event that a Party fails to inform the other Party pursuant to this provision, that Party shall indemnify, defend and hold the other Party harmless against any and all VAT, penalties and interest incurred by the other Party to the extent that such Party’s failure to comply with the above undertaking resulted in such VAT, penalties and interest being incurred by the other Party.
 For the avoidance of doubt, the provisions of § 10.5(e) will not apply in relation to the representations set out in this §14.10.”